EB1C Visa

 EB1C Visa Guide: Everything You Need to Know About the EB1C Visa

-The EB1C visa is a great option for managers and executives to transfer from a foreign company to a related US company.
+The EB1C visa is a great option for managers and executives to transfer from a foreign company to a related U.S. company.
+The related U.S. company must have been actively doing business for at least one year.
 With an EB1C visa, a foreign worker can get a green card for themselves, their spouse, and their unmarried children under 21 years old.

 In this guide, I’m going to discuss what you need to know about the EB1C visa.